kimchi-project/kimchi/docs/API.md

                      Independent Computing Environments
             * null: Graphics is disabled or type not supported
         * listen: The network which the vnc/spice server listens on.
+    * volumes *(optional)*: List of Fibre channel LUN names to be assigned as disk to VM.
+Required if pool is type SCSI.

 ### Resource: Virtual Machine